ucgmsim/qcore/wiki/Sources.md

                                                                       ]]))
 ```

-Q: How can I find the basic parameters of the geometry (strike, dip, rake, etc)?
+Q: How can I find the basic parameters of the geometry (strike, dip, rake, etc.)?
 A: A `Plane` source has these defined as properties computed from the corners you supply to construct the source
 ```python
 plane = Plane(...)